 Scavenger hunt proposal with engagement session on the beaches of La Jolla, California

-I think everything about our relationship is special, but really.
+I think everything about our relationship is special.
 We are constantly pushing one another out of our comfort zones.
 We have experienced so many “firsts” together.
 We have trudged through muddy parts of life and kept one another strong.
 Her love of traveling rubbed off on me and since her I’ve gone off to visit 8 countries.
 While she studied for the bar exam she encouraged me to go and pushed me past my fear of the unknown.
 We are both foodies and are always looking for new restaurants to try.
 (We save the really expensive restaurants we want to check out for birthdays and anniversaries.)
 My personality is on the rougher side (super sarcastic) and her personality is on the softer side (silly, sensitive, joker) so we have this way of bantering that I LOVE.
 I love to ruffle her feathers.
 It’s seriously the funniest thing to me.

 She was completely shocked, put her hands to her mouth and said, “What?
 Oh my god, am I dreaming?!
 Is this real life?”

-She said yes, but she was sad that we weren’t really in a scavenger hunt to win a weekend at Catalina Island.
+She said “yes,” but she was sad that we weren’t really in a scavenger hunt to win a weekend at Catalina Island.

-Dancing in the water, playing rock, paper, scissors on the rocks, and walking hand in hand along the shores of La Jolla.
+From the photographer, Johanna Kitzman: Dancing in the water, playing rock, paper, scissors on the rocks, and walking hand in hand along the shores of La Jolla.
 This engagement session couldn’t be more romantic and beautiful.
 It so perfectly tells the story of Christine and Maggie’s love.
 The first time I met them I fell in love.
 And not just because they are both such beautiful people, but because their love is so genuine and real that it’s impossible to not fall in love with them.